Geographic Distribution and Habitat

 Like Campbell’s mona monkeys, Lowe’s monkeys are active and agile.
 In a study of the monkey’s activity levels, researchers found that Lowe’s monkeys spend the same amount of time traveling during both the wet and dry seasons.

 Lowe’s monkeys live in small groups and the number of monkeys varies.
-Researches observed groups varying from 6 to 16 monkeys in Adiopodoumé, Côte d’Ivoire.
+Researchers observed groups varying from 6 to 16 monkeys in Adiopodoumé, Côte d’Ivoire.
 In Boabeng-Fiema Monkey Sanctuary, Ghana, the average group size was 17.
 Like other mona monkeys, their groups are probably composed of one male and multiple females, although all-male bachelor groups and multi-male and multi-female groups are likely as well.

 The monkeys at the Duasidan Monkey Sanctuary in Ghana interact with their human neighbors in their daily lives.
 The locals leave their garbage, like food scraps, at the edge of the sanctuary, which has become a substantial part of the monkeys’ diets.
 In the community, humans and Lowe’s monkeys have had a peaceful relationship for over 120 years; hurting or killing a monkey is taboo.